- Christopher Nolan

 Until now, there has not been an essential film about Dunkirk.
 William Wyler’s Oscar-winning Mrs. Miniver (1942) took place on the periphery of Dunkirk.
 Leslie Norman directed a sweeping, albeit serviceable feature called Dunkirk in 1958 starring John Mills and Richard Attenborough, which feels too conventional to retain a place in the memory.
 More recently, Atonement (2007) and this year’s Their Finest used Dunkirk as either a backdrop or set-piece in their respective stories.
 But Nolan’s most cinematic approach to Dunkirk uses 70mm photography and long stretches of action without dialogue.
 Most of the characters remain nameless, while their emotions are contained on the faces of his outstanding cast, including Kenneth Branagh, Cillian Murphy, Mark Rylance, and Tom Hardy.
 Though Nolan has staged a massive effort, his film also feels small and human—he attempts a balance between scope and intimacy by layering his narrative so it functions in a similar way to Memento (2001) or Inception (2010).
 However, Nolan’s complex narrative architecture and focus on technical detail overshadow his typically reserved onscreen dramatics, leaving the picture to feel somewhat emotionally removed.

-The structure seems gimmicky if it wasn’t so meaningful and meticulous.
+The structure seems gimmicky if it wasn’t so meaningful, meticulous, and brilliantly executed.
 Three interconnected stories about Dunkirk unfold over the course of the film, each ranging in scale and length, though they each meet at the same climactic moment.
 The largest segment called “The Mole” takes place over the entire week on the beach, where a commander (Branagh) stands at the end of the pier, looking outward, toward home, while his subordinate (James D’Arcy) wonders why England won’t send immediate help.
 At the same time, two young soldiers (Fionn Whitehead and Damien Bonnard) try to secure their passage onto an evacuating medical ship by carrying a stretcher or, later, pretending as though they survived a sinking vessel.
 The mid-sized segment called “The Sea” occurs during a single day.
 Mark Rylance plays an older man from Dorset with a boat and, along with his teenage son Peter (Tom Glynn-Carney), and his friend George (Barry Keoghan), they set out to Dunkirk with a hull loaded full of life jackets to rescue some of their boys.
 But a shell-shocked survivor (Cillian Murphy) threatens to impede their journey.
 Finally, the sequences in “The Air” segment unfold over an hour, following Spitfire pilots (Tom Hardy and Jack Lowden) as they try to protect rescue ships in the Channel.
 Each segment has been woven into the other, so the viewer may not realize the temporal gameplay at work until nearly a third of the way through this 107-minute feature (a rare under-two-hour effort from Nolan).

 Nolan’s film, for which he takes sole writing credit, avoids relying on shootouts and explosions to thrill his audience.
 Aside from Hardy’s maverick pilot getting an enemy plane in his sights, the action and explosions incite a sense of danger for the helpless British troops, not gleeful excitement for the viewer.
 Dunkirk does not revel in realistic depictions of wartime death, with all its blood and viscera; neither does the film require a sense of escapism that sometimes makes war films feel disingenuous for their “War is Hell” themes.
 Much of the film seems like a love letter to the British people, their integrity, and their willingness to work together to accomplish something harrowing.
 German figures appear in a single scene, and even then, they’re in the background and out of focus.
 But the French play a greater role, especially later on when a Frenchman (Damien Bonnard) becomes a scapegoat.
 Perhaps the film serves as a veiled commentary for England’s departure from the European Union, as the feeling of Europeans working together—not even fighting, just surviving— against a common enemy feels curiously relevant in a post-Brexit world.
 The second-to-last shot of a burning Spitfire begs to be interpreted.